Our How ...

-– Free English as a Second Language (ESL) classes
+– English as a Second Language (ESL) classes

 Project 658 aims to create a culture of service and opportunities for the body of Christ to serve our neighbors practically with the love of Christ.
 We believe in serving through time, talent and treasure.

-– Weekly volunteer opportunities to serve through our ministry projects
+– Daily, weekly and monthly volunteer opportunities to serve through our ministry projects

 – Family partnership with families in the community to provide mentoring and friendship